bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

     . . . .
     num_boot_tries=0

-Next, we need to create a boot script that will reset the "num_boot_tries" variable back to zero on each boot.
+Next, we need to create a few boot scripts that perform Seagate Central specific tasks.
+The most important one is that we need to reset the "num_boot_tries" variable back to zero on each boot.
 This variable is incremented by u-boot each time the unit tries to boot up.
 If it reaches 4 then u-boot assumes that the kernel on a particular partition was not able to boot and so it will try to boot up the kernel on the backup partition.
-Create the boot script and associated systemd with the following
+We also include some commands that set the LED status light appropriately.
+Create these boot script and associated systemd service files with the following commands issued as root.

-    cat << EOF > /etc/systemd/system/sc-bootup.service
-    [Unit]
-    Description=Seagate Central specific bootup

-    [Service]
-    ExecStart=/bin/bash /usr/sbin/sc-bootup.sh

-    [Install]
-    WantedBy=multi-user.target
-    EOF

     cat << EOF > /usr/sbin/sc-bootup.sh
     #!/bin/bash